The public radio services of the Interlochen Center for the Arts, Interlochen Public Radio presents the following diversity statement & goals:

 Interlochen Public Radio presents programming designed to appeal to a broad range of listeners.

-Classical IPR includes weekly programming offerings of primarily classical music, but also musical theatre, opera, jazz, folk, special interest, and ethnic music.
+Classical IPR includes weekly programming offerings of primarily classical music, but also musical theatre, opera, jazz, folk, and special interest music.
 The station features newscasts throughout the day and night, informing listeners of events around the world and in northern Michigan.
 Classical IPR features performers from the community in its “Live From Studio A” series.
 The station regularly invites spokespersons representing regional non-profit organizations to promote their events, special projects, and public meetings on Classical IPR.
 These organizations include theatre groups, musical performing ensembles, schools, libraries, civic groups, arts organizations, and other community entities seeking a way to reach the community with their mission and messages.

 IPR News Radio is the public radio news service for the northern Michigan and online community.
 Program offerings include news from NPR, American Public Media, Public Radio International, and many different locations throughout the day and night.
 Weekly programs include stories told by professional storytellers and amateurs sharing their experiences, as well as programs focusing on food, gardening, religion, the environment, literature, health, the media, the origin of English words and phrases, and a weekly show on uniquely American music.
 IPR News features voices from northern Michigan nearly every day in news stories, features and regular community-produced programs.